 This is where it gets pretty difficult, as there is no official public database, and breeders can opt to have their business details removed from council websites, leaving only a licence number.

-So, this leaves a huge amount of work in contacting councils around the UK to find a responsible business that can provide your breed.
+So, this leaves a huge amount of work in contacting councils around the UK to find a responsible business that can provide the desired breed.
 And if you’re lucky enough to get a response, you could be waiting a few months before you’re able to move to the next stage.

 Are there any alternatives?